Codecademy/docs/content/cloud-computing/concepts/cloud-services/cloud-services.md

 The advantages of Azure include:

 - The ease of integration and migration for existing Microsoft users.
-- More inexpensive especially for users of Microsoft products.
+- More inexpensive for users of Microsoft products.
 - Significant support for hybrid cloud solutions.

 Disadvantages include: